-Table 20-6 derives the change in debt subject to limit.
-In 2022 the Federal funds deficit was \$1,751 billion, and other factors increased financing requirements by \$599 billion.
-In addition, special funds and revolving funds, which are part of the Federal funds group, invested a net of \$90 billion in Treasury securities.
+Table 21-6 derives the change in debt subject to limit.
+In 2023 the Federal funds deficit was \$1,877 billion, and other factors increased financing requirements by \$287 billion.
+In addition, special funds and revolving funds, which are part of the Federal funds group, invested a net of \$18 billion in Treasury securities.
 Adjustments are also made for the difference between the trust fund surplus or deficit and the trust funds' investment or disinvestment in Federal securities (including the changes in NRRIT's investments in non-Federal securities) and for the change in unrealized discount on Federal debt held by Government accounts.
-As a net result of all these factors, \$2,453 billion in financing was required, increasing gross Federal debt by that amount.
-Since Federal debt not subject to limit fell by \$1.4 billion and the adjustment for discount and premium changed by \$13.4 billion, the
+As a net result of all these factors, \$2,150 billion in financing was required, increasing gross Federal debt by that amount.
+Since Federal debt not subject to limit grew by \$1 billion and the adjustment for discount and premium changed by \$52 billion, the debt subject to limit increased by \$2,201 billion, while debt held by the public increased by \$1,982 billion.